anvikavas/sampleStudent/index.md

 - Technical details of what you've accomplished and how they contribute to the final goal
 - What has been surprising about the project so far
 - Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+- What needs to be completed before your final milestone To make my device multi-functional, my first modification included a text-to-morse code translator with the Arduino Micro I was previously using and a text-speech translator with a Raspberry PI.
+I initially had the idea of creating a braille display.
+I would use the Raspberry PI to read the text and then print out the words in braille.
+However, with that

 Raspberry Pi Open CV + Arduino Morse Code

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+-->
 # First Milestone

 ![MilestoneOne](MilestoneOne.png)